octokit/octokit.js/README.md

   Install with the Node.JS package manager [npm](http://npmjs.org/):

-      $ npm install node-github
+      $ npm install github

 or

   Install via git clone:

-      $ git clone git://github.com/c9/node-github3.git
+      $ git clone git://github.com/ajaxorg/node-github.git
-      $ cd node-github3
+      $ cd node-github
       $ npm install

 ## Documentation

-You can find the docs for the API of this client at [http://c9.github.com/node-github3/](http://c9.github.com/node-github3/)
+You can find the docs for the API of this client at [http://ajaxorg.github.com/node-github/](http://ajaxorg.github.com/node-github/)

 Additionally, the [official Github documentation](http://developer.github.com/) is a very useful resource.